 I graduated from the New Brunswick College of Craft and Design in 2012 with a diploma in surface design/textiles.
-During my time at the college I learned various techniques and art forms including screen printing and fabric dying which I have carried onto my creative career.
-Since 2015 I have hand-dyed multiple meters of silk yardage which I use in collaboration with other designers to make clothing and accessories such as scarves, chokers, and boxers.
-After months of creating new products and styling photo-shoots with my silks a friend of mine said "Dee, guess what my boyfriend calls you?
+During my time at the college I learned various techniques and art forms including screen printing, digital printing and fabric dying which I have carried onto my creative career.
+After graduation I created hundreds of yards of custom silk for photoshoots, fashion lines, and collaborations, so much so that a friend of mine said "Dee, guess what my boyfriend calls you?
 Dee SILKIE".
 After that the name stuck.

-In 2016 I styled a photo-shoot for a mental health campaign in collaboration with Wear Your Label with my hand-dyed silk scarves.
-Each scarf was dyed a different color and represented a different mental health challenge.
+In 2016 I styled a photo-shoot in collaboration with Wear Your Label, using my silk scarves for a mental health campaign called DEFINE.
+Each scarf was dyed a different color that represented mental health challenges.
 (Red, self-harm, blue, depression and green, anxiety for example.)
 The silk scarves were then styled on role models who live with mental illness as a visual representation of what it feels like to live with that particular mental health challenge.

 In the fall of 2015 I hand-dyed multiple silk scarves and collaborated with six fashion designers, a photographer, hair stylist, two makeup artists, and seven models on a project I called “SEVEN”.
 Each designer was given a large silk scarf in a different color and then made a high fashion garment out of the scarf to represent one of the seven deadly sins (lust, anger, greed, pride, envy, gluttony, laziness.)
 I styled and organized a photoshoot for each “sin” and then we showcased the finished dresses as well as the photos in the George Fry Gallery in Fredericton New Brunswick from December.
 10th to January.
 11th